 We used to think of these and many other disorders as things that only happened to children when there was something wrong with them or their development went array.
 As a result, some mental health disorders were only diagnosed in children and then if you had symptoms as adults we changed the name for what you had.

-We now tend to think that these problems may begin in childhood or they may begin later and even if they do not get detected till your adult years you may have these issues.
+We now tend to think that these problems may begin in childhood or they may begin later and even if they do not get detected until your adult years you may have these issues.

 If you had the experience of not feeling close to your caregiver, say they were abusive or neglectful and as a result, you avoided them.
 This kind of internalizing behavior to manage the anxiety, stress, or trauma from deficient or inconsistent caregiving gets called Reactive Attachment Disorder.

-Disinhibited Social Engagement Disorder is the name professionals give when a child externalizes they needs and seeks out any adult whether they know them or not.
+Disinhibited Social Engagement Disorder is the name professionals give when a child externalizes their needs and seeks out any adult whether they know them or not.
 They may be overly intimate in their physical contact or far too willing to walk off with this unknown adult.
 One other characteristic of this condition is that the child does not look back at their regular caregiver for permission or encouragement.
 We think that a lack of being able to depend on the caregiver leaves the child frantically seeking another adult to provide for their needs.

 We see adult patients with all sort of relationship issues and sometimes can’t help wondering if the roots of their adult relationship issues may not be found in their poor attachment to a caregiver as a child.
 The conclusion; Childhood stress creates adult illnesses.

 Posttraumatic Stress Disorder (PTSD)

 This disorder has gotten a lot of press recently.
 We know not everyone who experiences a given stressor ends up with PTSD.
-We also think that here is difference between the results of one huge trauma and the result that come from repeated stress and trauma.
+We also think that here is the difference between the results of one huge trauma and the result that come from repeated stress and trauma.
 See the other PTSD posts.

 Acute Stress Disorder